data-dungeon/qdengine/readme.md

 Source code for Quantic Dream's in-house engine.
 This copy is combined from copies dated from April and July of 2006, which were obtained and sorted from an earlier leak from Sony's private developer forum.

+A mirror with the original archives is available [here](https://archive.org/details/qd-sources).

 This is available here for the sake of preservation, research and nothing more.
 Assets are not included (not that they were even available).

 **Mind that the source files seem to use ISO-8859-1 encoding, so be sure to configure that in your editor if you don't want to mess things up!**